marcodifresco/marcodifresco/README.md

-Hi, I’m Marco Di Fresco.
-I’m interested in in open source, C++ and C #.
+Hi, I’m Marco Di Fresco and I’m interested in in open source, C++ and C #.
+I am Italian, but I currently live in Switzerland.

 <br>